iAvoe/Object-Oriented-Analysis-Design-Review-4/README.md

 **Origin state**
-- the original state of an object before it begins a transition **Destination state**
+- the original state of an object before it begins a transition

+**Destination state**
 - Represented as boxes with rounded corners
-- the state to which an object moves after completing a transition **Pseudostate ●**
+- the state to which an object moves after completing a transition

+**Pseudostate ●**
 - the starting point in a state machine diagram.
-Noted by a black circle.
+Noted by a black circle

 **Action-expression**
-- some activity that must be completed as part of a transition **Guard-condition**
+- some activity that must be completed as part of a transition

+**Guard-condition**
-- a true/false test to see whether a transition can fire **Concurrent paths**
+- a true/false test to see whether a transition can fire

+**Concurrent paths**
 - Represented as a cross-off line, parallel paths arrive at this line at the same time
 - When multiple paths are being followed concurrently